 In research on the “Healthy Michigan Plan” expansion of Medicaid last year, the Citizens Research Council noted that the majority of non-disabled adult beneficiaries already work or share a household with someone who does.
-According to another study in Michigan looking specifically at adults with expanded Medicaid coverage, just over a quarter (27.6 percent, or 104,534 adults) were found to be out of work (see Chart 2); however this group includes a substantial number of individuals who, while not classified as disabled, face many obstacles to employment, like chronic physical and/or mental illness and functional limitations.
+According to another study in Michigan looking specifically at adults with at least 12 months of coverage through the Healthy Michigan Plan, just over a quarter (27.6 percent, or 104,534 adults) were found to be out of work (see Chart 2); however this group includes a substantial number of individuals who, while not classified as disabled, face many obstacles to employment, like chronic physical and/or mental illness and functional limitations.
 Among the “out of work” adults in this study, 74 percent had a chronic health condition (65.1 percent had at least one physical health condition, and 35.3 percent had a mental health condition).
 Additionally, 24.4 percent had a physical functional impairment and 25 percent had a mental functional impairment.

 Michigan Medicaid Expansion Enrollee Work Status, 2016